Phone:

 Obesity

 Obesity, a condition often associated with metabolic diseases, has its roots in the fundamental biological functions of body fat.
 Body fat, or adipose tissue, originally evolved to play a critical role in energy storage, protecting delicate organs, and regulating reproduction through complex hormonal signals.
 In vertebrates, specialized cells known as adipocytes are responsible for storing energy in the form of lipid droplets.
-However, despite its important role, excess body fat can lead to severe health issues, including cardiovascular diseases (CVD), and an increased risk of certain cancers and type 2 diabetes (T2D).1 This overview covers the various factors that contribute to obesity, offering a comprehensive look at its complex causes and effects.
+However, despite its important role, excess body fat can lead to severe health issues, including cardiovascular diseases (CVD), and an increased risk of certain cancers and type 2 diabetes (T2D).1 This overview covers the various factors that contribute to obesity as well as the research tools available for studying these pathways.

 Adipocyte Differentiation and Function